 Sledding is a great way to spend time outdoors and be active in the winter months, so it’s important to highlight the safest ways to enjoy this fun sport.

 Our PEM Fellows are supported by a robust team through the Department of Research and Sponsored Programs.

 We seek physicians who have completed three years of training in a pediatrics or emergency medicine residency.
-Our PEM fellowship participates with pediatric specialties fall match through National Resident Matching Program (NRMP).
+Our PEM fellowship participates with the pediatric specialties fall match through National Resident Matching Program (NRMP).

 Our fellowship program emphasizes the ACGME six core competencies (patient care, medical knowledge, practice based learning, interpersonal skills, professionalism, and systems based practice).
 The following goals will be accomplished through a variety of activities during the course of the fellowship: